To Home Page

 About Friends of Bohemian National Cemetery

-Friends of Bohemian National Cemetery is a 501(c)(3) nonprofit organization established in 2004 and is a separate organization from The Bohemian National Cemetery Association which operates the cemetery .
+Friends of Bohemian National Cemetery is a 501(c)(3) and is a separate and independent organization from The Bohemian National Cemetery Association which operates the cemetery .

-Friends has regular meetings with educational programs, conducts walking tours of the cemetery, and publishes a quarterly newsletter, Heritage Happenings.
+Friends has regular meetings with educational programs and publishes a quarterly newsletter, Heritage Happenings.
 Friends also raises funds for the restoration and preservation of Bohemian National Cemetery.

 About the Bohemian National Cemetery